 Huskies can range in height from 24 to 38 inches at the withers (the point just below the neck) and weigh between 60 and 120 pounds.
 Average puppies grow about 2-3 inches per month, so a husky eight weeks old could be about 24-26 inches tall by the time they are twelve weeks old.

-By sixteen weeks old, their height would likely be closer to 28-30 inches, and by twenty-four weeks old, they would likely reach 32 or 33 inches.
+By sixteen weeks old, their height would likely be closer to 28-30 inches; by twenty-four weeks old, they would probably reach 32 or 33 inches.
 Besides size, huskies also vary widely in weight.

 The Maximum Height For Huskies

 The maximum height for huskies is about 25 inches at the withers.
 Most adult huskies should be 18 to 24 months old before reaching their full growth potential.
 However, some may grow up a little taller or shorter than that.
-The average weight for an adult male husky ranges from 55 to 100 pounds, and the average for an adult female husky ranges from 45 to 70 pounds.
-Due to their size and weight, huskies who are kept as pets should be at most 28 inches in height.
+The average weight for an adult male husky ranges from 55 to 100 pounds, and the average for an adult female hefty ranges from 45 to 70 pounds.
+Due to their size and weight, huskies kept as pets should be at most 28 inches tall.

-When huskies are properly exercised and given adequate nutrition, they can develop into healthy, happy dogs with medium-sized frames and long, sleek coats.
+When adequately exercised and given adequate nutrition, huskies can develop into healthy, happy dogs with medium-sized frames and long, sleek coats.
 However, huskies that do not get the proper exercise or diet can become large and prone to health issues.
 Properly-sized huskies can be great family members who enjoy playing games and going on walks.

 Average Height And Weight Of Huskies

 The average height for huskies is around 24 to 28 inches (61-71 cm).
 These dogs can weigh anywhere between 70 to 120 pounds (32-54 kg).
-The male husky dog is generally taller than the female husky dog, but both have equal weight.
-The male husky dog has a longer body and a larger head than the female husky dog.
+The male husky dog is generally taller than the female dog, but both have equal weight.
+The male husky dog has a longer body and a giant head than the female dog.

 The maximum height for huskies is 31 inches (79 cm), which means these dogs can also weigh up to 132 pounds (60 kg).
 They can reach this height and weight through healthy and vigorous growth.

 Huskies are gentle, loyal, and loving dogs who are great family companions.
-They are highly intelligent and easy to train, making them great for beginners.
-They can be aggressive with other dogs if they perceive them as a threat, though they are not prone to breed easily.
-Besides, huskies need plenty of exercise, so they’ll be best suited as outdoor dogs.
+They are brilliant and easy to train, making them great for beginners.
+They can be aggressive with other dogs if they perceive them as a threat, though they are not prone to breed quickly.
+Besides, huskies need plenty of exercises to be best suited as outdoor dogs.

 Husky Puppy Growth Records